aws-samples/appsync-refarch-realtime/README.md

 ![Overview](/media/realtime-refarch.png)

-Our reference architecture showcases different types of real-time data broadcasting using GraphQL subscriptions over WebSockets:
+The AWS AppSync Serverless GraphQL real-time reference architecture showcases different types of real-time data broadcasting using GraphQL subscriptions over WebSockets:
 * Back-end broadcasting: From a serverless backend to all clients (one to many)
 * Client broadcasting: Between multiple clients (many to many)